craigbutcher/craigbutcher.github.io/src/notes/2020/weeknotes-38.md

 ## And finally...

 Why do I get the feeling that [Oracle and Walmart](https://newsroom.tiktok.com/en-us/an-update-for-our-tiktok-family) bought the shell of TikTok's US outlet?
-The real engine is located somewhere else abroad.
-Just saying...
+The real engine is located somewhere in another country.

 Stay safe, [space, space space](https://twitter.com/craigbutcher/status/1307433138185007108) for goodness sake.